yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/data_engineering/Imbalanced_data.md

 - Density-based: high-density (majority) vs. low-density (minority)
   - KNN (density $\propto \frac{1}{\text{Area of k NN points}}$) or other method.
 - Bayesian Network: high-probability (majority)  vs. low-probability (minority)
   - Introduction: [Bayesian Network](https://en.wikipedia.org/wiki/Bayesian_network) is a inference model/classifier.
 [Naive Bayes](https://stackoverflow.com/questions/12298150/what-is-the-difference-between-a-bayesian-network-and-a-naive-bayes-classifier) can be understand as a most simple case.
+(Naive Bay and other generative models can give the probability of (X,Y) pairs.)
   - How it works: given a sample, the model will give its occurrence probability.
 Normal sample will have a high one while abnormal sample will have low one.
 - Auto-encoder: low reconstruction error (majority) vs. high reconstruction error (minority)
   - Introduction: